2014 Canadian Grand Prix: Race

-Bottas entered the pit lane from fifth on lap 36 in his attempt to pass Vettel.
-Red Bull responded by bringing Vettel in on the next lap.
+Bottas entered the pit lane from fifth on lap 36 in his attempt to pass Vettel through the undercut.
+Red Bull responded by bringing Vettel in on the next lap and was able to rejoin ahead of Bottas.
 Hamilton had drawn close to his teammate Rosberg; Mercedes observed warm temperatures on both cars' engine control systems on the kinetic motor–generator units.
-Hamilton's failed into turn ten on lap 36 and Rosberg's shut down on the approach to turn one on lap 37, losing their engines 160 hp.
+Hamilton's failed into turn 10 on lap 36 and Rosberg's shut down on the approach to turn one on lap 37, losing their engines 160 hp of electrical boost, and overworking their brakes because energy could not be harvested by the energy recovery system.
 That lowered their top speed on the straight by 32 km/h and were four seconds a lap slower than before after instructions to restart the electric control systems were unsuccessful.
-Hülkenberg made his pit stop on lap 41 and Williams put the third-placed Massa on a one-stop strategy due to Mercedes' reduced pace.
+Hülkenberg made his pit stop to replace his soft tyres with super soft compounds on lap 41.
+Williams put the third-placed Massa on a one-stop strategy due to Mercedes' reduced pace.
 Rosberg entered the pit lane on lap 44; a delay with the installation of his left-front tyre elevated Hamilton to the lead.

 Daniel Ricciardo (pictured in 2015) took his maiden career victory and the first for an Australian since Mark Webber in 2012.

 Hamilton's second pit stop on lap 46 overheated his rear brake discs, as Massa took the lead.
 An error from Hamilton at the hairpin that lap allowed Rosberg to claim second from his teammate.
 Hamilton then slipstreamed back past with DRS; he ran onto a run-off area at the final corner, and passed Rosberg, before relinquishing second position to his teammate.
 He ran off the track twice more, and was retired in the pit lane at the start of lap 48.
 Tyre wear on Massa's car prompted Williams to revert to a two-stop strategy.
 He entered the pit lane at the end of that lap.
-Rosberg retook the lead on the following lap.
+Rosberg retook the lead on the following lap, ahead of the fast closing group of Pérez, Ricciardo, Vettel, Bottas and Massa.
 Mercedes told him to go faster in the first sector to prevent Pérez from using DRS on the straight.
 On lap 49, Kvyat retired with a drivetrain fault at the hairpin.
 On the 57th lap, Bottas' had tyres that were 12 laps older than his teammate Massa's.
-Bottas locked his flat-spotted tyres at the hairpin to allow his teammate Massa past.
+Bottas had an overheating engine and brakes because of the time he spent in traffic, and locked his flat-spotted tyres at the hairpin to allow his teammate Massa past.
 He then used DRS to overtake Hülkenberg; Massa passed Bottas on that lap.